 With ready cash as “leverage,” the commissioners can be proactive and able to negotiate deals with land owners, he said.
 For example, when a parcel that has been tax-protected as agricultural or farm land under provisions of state law – Chapter 61 or 61-A – comes “out of Chapter…” and up for sale.
 The town has right of first refusal in such cases, Daniels pointed out but often must pass, perhaps sacrificing a scenic meadow or woodland to development.

 But with a Conservation Fund in place, the selectmen could turn to the Conservation Commission, which could then act on its own to bid on the land when appropriate.
+The land in question could be a valuable link between existing conservation land, say to continue a recreational trail, Daniels said, adding that owners might have preservation rather than development in mind in the first place.

 Land or Fund donations may also be made directly, without requiring Town Meeting approval.